Dov Glickman: Acting career

 In 2013, he was cast in a lead role of TV drama Shtisel, as the somber, wry, and charismatic Rabbi Shulem Shtisel, for which he won The Israeli Academy Award for Best Actor in a leading role, twice.

 During the 1990s, he revived his Zehu-Ze character, Shaul, the flower salesmen in a Yellow Pages ad campaign, where he coined the term "wa-wa-wi-wa" later used by Sacha Baron Cohen.

 The campaign went on to become a TV series in 2002, written and created by Glickman.

-In 2016, he played the minister of commerce in Josef Cedar's Norman: The Moderate Rise and Tragic Fall of a New York Fixer.
+In 2016, he played the minister of commerce in Josef Cedar's Norman.

-In 2018 he played a holocaust survivor in the Austrian film:"Murer: Anatomie eines Prozesses", in the critically acclaimed mini-series "Stockholm", in Yankul Goldwasser's film "Laces" for which he won the Israeli Academy award for best actor in a supporting role, and in Yonathan Indurski's and Ori Alon series "The Conductor" opposite Lior Ashkenazi.
+In 2018 he played a holocaust survivor in the Austrian film:"Murer: Anatomie eines Prozesses", in the critically acclaimed miniseries "Stockholm", in Yankul Goldwasser's film "Laces" for which he won the Israeli Academy Award for best actor in a supporting role, and in Yonathan Indurski's and Ori Alon series "The Conductor" opposite Lior Ashkenazi.

 Since 2016, he had been starring in the theatrical political comedy "Angina Pectoris", written by Michal Aharoni, in the leading role.

 In 2018/2019 he played Etgar in Burkhard C. Kosminski's highly acclaimed production of "Vögel" by Wajdi Mouawad at Schauspielhaus Stuttgart.